Overview back to the top ↑

 Question: Does this mean they have the same or opposite charges?

 If the same wrap is being used over and over, it may lose its attraction for the spoon and not “steal” as many electrons.
-A fresh sheet will work better.
+A fresh sheet will work better. - Now, rub the spoon on your cotton clothing and bring it near the packing peanut without touching it.
+Record your observations on the worksheet (F) and answer these questions.

 Question: Do they attract or repel each other?